carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 ### Exercise 1.
 Write code that gets a particular class that you're enrolled it.

+We're going to write a program that texts us when assignments are due.

+The first step is to get a list of assignments from a class, but to do that, we need to learn how to get a single class.

 To do this you will need to learn how to use the `canvasapi` Python library that you installed.
 Specifically, you will need to use this link: [`canvasapi` examples](https://canvasapi.readthedocs.io/en/latest/examples.html).
 Scroll around and see if you can find something you'll use.

 If you succeed, part of your code should look something like the following: